01 Dec Why Should I File for Copyright Protection?

 - Create derivative works.

-Even though under copyright law, acopyright is automatic, you will need to complete a copyright registration with the U.S. Copyright Office if you want to stop an unauthorized person from infringing on your rights.
+Even though a copyright is automatic, you will need to register it with the U.S. Copyright Office if you want to stop an unauthorized person from infringing on your rights.

 How to Register a Copyright

 The copyright registration process is fairly straightforward.
 You will need to submit the copyright registration form, pay the registration fee, and submit a copy of the work (the deposit) you want to register.
 You can fill out the registration form online, and fees are as low as $35 for a single work.
 The full list of fees is available from the Library of Congress at this link.

 Registering Your Copyright Allows You to Enforce it